Sofronio/ch34x-param-config-for-linux/README.md

 ~~~
 3) Use the following command to install the deb package of the kernel header file
 ~~~
-orangepi@orangepi:~$ sudo dpkg-i /opt/linux-headers*.deb
+orangepi@orangepi:~$ sudo dpkg -i /opt/linux-headers*.deb
-rangePiUserManual CopyrightreservedbyShenzhenXunlongSoftwareCo.,Ltd
 ~~~
-3)After installation, you can see the folder where the kernel header file is located under
+3) After installation, you can see the folder where the kernel header file is located under
 /usr/src.
 ~~~
-orangepi@orangepi:~$ls/usr/src
+orangepi@orangepi:~$ls /usr/src
 linux-headers-x.x.x
 ~~~